dcarrsf/algorithm-patterns/README.md

 ## Other Patterns:

-The remaining 18 patterns new concepts as well as variations of the 9 popular patterns.
+The remaining 18 patterns ontroduce new concepts as well as variations of the 9 popular patterns.

 1. Greedy Algorithms
 2. Fast and Slow Pointers